shubhampatil1602/foodhub-react/README.md

 - One of the reason for react is fast is it uses virtual dom, diff algo., reconciliation.

+- Virtual DOM helps in rendering only those components which have changed instead of re-rendering all component.

+- Virtual DOM helps in optimizing rendering by comparing old and new state of components.
+It only updates.

 - Virtual DOM is the object representation of Actual DOM.

 - Reconciliation aka react-fiber is, The algorithm React uses to diff one tree with another to determine which parts need to be changed.